What is the difference between a dragonfly and a damselfly?

 The eyes of this blue dasher dragonfly (Pachydiplax longipennis) touch all along their margins on the top of its head, which is characteristic of dragonflies.

-They eat different prey
+Damselflies eat smaller prey

-There are more dragonfly species than damselfly species
+There are fewer damselfly species

 Here is a comparison of the different numbers of species within each of the Suborders: